-There’s a lot of noise out there in the universe these days.
+Many distractions exist for people in today’s world.
 Blogs are shorter, more digestible, usually very focused pieces of content.
 Besides, who has time to read a novel?
 Not me!
-Here are 7 reasons why a small business should blog and it will help your business grow and thrive:
+Blogs help educate and inform people quickly and efficiently about something they want to know.

-Search engine optimization that drives more traffic to your website is the number one reason to have a blog.
+Search engine optimization and driving more traffic to your website is the number one reason to have a blog.
 Google crawlers are searching and indexing your website.
 They’re looking to see if your website has relevant, up-to-date content.
 Blogs are an excellent way to keep things current.

 If you wrote 52 blog articles or one per week, and at least half of them are evergreen, think of all the additional content you would be able to repurpose the following 52 weeks in the second year.
 This is especially helpful if you’re launching a new business.